Contemporary-Physicslab/TN2985/book/chapters/Experiment_2_waterdropplet.md

 $$
 m\frac{dv}{dt}= mg - F_D - F_B
-$$ (bwgvgl)
+$$

 Here $m$ is the mass of the droplet, $v$ the velocity of the droplet, $g$ the gravitational acceleration, $F_D$ the drag force and $F_B$ the buoyant force.
 The velocity is defined relative to the stationary air, taking downward as positive.
 The drag force is the result of friction of the droplet with the air.
-The buoyant force is described by Archimedes� principle.\\
+The buoyant force is described by Archimedes' principle.

 In the rest of this manual $F_B$ is neglected.
 It can be expected that $F_D$ depends on the velocity of the droplet.
 In this experiment you will determine $F_D$ for a range of occurring velocities.
 To this end, you will perform two experiments:
 1. with a drop test, you will determine the position-time relation of the falling droplet
 1. with a visualisation experiment you will take photographs of a floating droplet to determine its shape.